Fishbait Miller: Career

-Miller began working at the United States House of Representatives in 1933 as a clerk in the House's Post Office.
+Miller began working in the United States House of Representatives in 1933 as a clerk in the House's Post Office.
 Colmer had offered him the job after being elected to the House.
-By 1947, he was minority doorkeeper for the House and two years later he was elected to the post of Doorkeeper of the United States House of Representatives.
+By 1947, Miller was minority doorkeeper for the House and two years later he was elected to the post of Doorkeeper of the United States House of Representatives.
 In this role, he oversaw more than 350 employees and a $3.5 million budget.
-He served as doorkeeper from 1949 to 1953 and again from 1955 to 1974, and was minority doorkeeper from 1953 to 1955 during the 83rd United States Congress, when the House was controlled by the Republican Party.
+He served as doorkeeper from 1949 to 1953 and again from 1955 to 1974, and again was minority doorkeeper from 1953 to 1955 during the 83rd Congress, when the House was controlled by the Republican Party.
 When Miller drew office assignments for House members, he was known to sand his fingertips in order to identify the discs he was drawing and ensure that Democratic members received desirable offices.

-Miller was known for having a "flamboyant personality and affinity for the public spotlight", for his announcement of "Mr. Speaker, the President of the United States", during the State of the Union speech, and for enforcing traditions of the House.
+Miller was known for having a "flamboyant personality and affinity for the public spotlight", for his announcement of "Mr. Speaker, the President of the United States", during the State of the Union address, and for enforcing traditions of the House.
 For example, he once told Bella Abzug to remove her hat before entering the chamber.
-In response, she told Miller to "go fuck yourself".
+In response, she told Miller to "go fuck yourself"; however, seeing him unfazed, she relented and took off her hat.
 Miller also functioned in the role by escorting visiting foreign dignitaries.
+In 1951, he drew attention for addressing the visiting Princess Elizabeth of the United Kingdom with the salutation "Howdy, ma'am", and greeting her husband, Prince Philip, Duke of Edinburgh, with "Howdy, suh"; Miller was later required to attend "protocol school" at the State Department.

 A 1950 profile in The New York Times described Miller as "odd-jobs man for his 435 bosses", mentioning that he functioned as "baby-sitter, cigar-lighter, gum-giver and even water boy".
 He earned $40,000 a year, $2,500 less than a congressperson.
-In 1951, Miller drew attention for addressing the visiting Princess Elizabeth of the United Kingdom with the salutation, "Howdy, Ma'am", and greeting her husband, Prince Philip, Duke of Edinburgh, with "Howdy, suh".

 In 1974, Miller faced competition for his job for the first time since 1949.
-He had been increasingly criticized for enjoying attention too much, which "rankled" some members of Congress.
+He had been increasingly criticized for enjoying attention too much, which rankled some members of Congress.
 On December 2, 1974, he was ousted and replaced by James T. Molloy.
 Upon leaving the post, Miller remarked, "I have lived a good life, a full life", and, "I have enjoyed every minute of it and as I leave I have no regrets and no axes to grind".

-Miller wrote Fishbait: The Memoirs of the Congressional Doorkeeper with Frances Spatz Leighton, which was published in 1977.
+He wrote Fishbait: The Memoirs of the Congressional Doorkeeper with Frances Spatz Leighton, which was published in 1977.
+In April 1977, he was featured on the CBS television news magazine show 60 Minutes.

 Personal life

 Miller married Mabel Breeland in 1937.
 They had one child.

-Miller died on September 12, 1989, in Greensboro, North Carolina of a heart attack.
+He died September 12, 1989, in Greensboro, North Carolina, of a heart attack.
 The Washington Post described him as an "enthusiastic socializer and an irrepressible dynamo".